davorchap/multi_host_mesh/README.md

 ```

+## Architecture TODO

+*   Define and implement `HostBuffer` across a mesh of hosts (e.g., spanning a 2x2 host configuration).
+*   Explore how host-side functions (like tilize, padding, data transformations) operating on `HostBuffer`s fit into the programming model, potentially integrating with or mirroring concepts from TT-Metalium's host API layer.

 ## Dependencies

 *   **MPI Implementation:** An MPI library is required (e.g., Open MPI, MPICH, Intel MPI).
 The `mpic++` compiler wrapper and `mpirun` command must be available in your PATH.